 At 1-2 years, your child will learn to use and understand more words and more types of words.
-At first she’ll understand mostly nouns – for example, ‘dog’, ‘bus’, ‘couch’.
-Eventually he’ll understand a few verbs – for example, ‘eat’, ‘run’.
-Adjectives come next – for example, ‘big’, ‘blue’.
+At first she’ll understand mostly nouns – for example, ‘dog’, ‘bus’ and ‘couch’.
+Eventually she’ll understand a few verbs – for example, ‘eat’ and ‘run’.
+Adjectives come next – for example, ‘big’ and ‘blue’.

 At around 12 months, your child will understand the names of things nearby.
 For example, he’ll understand the words for:

-(‘sock’, ‘hat’).
-But she’ll use the same words to refer to different things – for example, calling all animals ‘doggie’.
+But your child will use the same word to refer to different things.
+For example, she might call all animals ‘doggie’.

-At around 15 months, your child will point to things further away and ask you to name them for him.
+At around 15 months, your child will point to things further away and ask you to name them.

-At around 18 months, your child will refer to herself by her name.
-A few months later, she’ll begin to understand and use ‘I’ to refer to herself.
-This is when she starts to realise she’s a separate person with her own ideas.
+At around 18 months, your child will refer to himself by name.
+A few months later, he’ll begin to understand and use ‘I’ to refer to himself.
+This is when he starts to realise he’s a separate person with his own ideas.

 Using words and sentences